-Progression decisions in Further Education/Sixth Form programmes are dependent on the requirements of the relevant awarding body and the Head of Department/Executive Dean of School/Senior Leader for the programme area is responsible for carrying out these requirements.
+Progression decisions in Further Education/Sixth Form programmes are dependent on the requirements of the relevant awarding body, and the Head of Department/Executive Dean of School/Senior Leader for the programme area is responsible for carrying out these requirements.

-3. Leave of Absence (Deferral of Studies)
+3. Leave of Absence (Deferral of Studies or Break in Learning)